Darshan455111/Darshan455111/README.md

 ## 🚧 Featured Projects

-> 🔥 Pin these repositories on your profile for max visibility.

 - 🩺 **Automatic Health Monitoring System**
   Smart IoT‑based health monitoring with real‑time vitals and alerting for patients.